-It is a stated aim of the RCPath and JRCPTB that the next review of the medical microbiology, medical virology and infectious diseases curricula will include full consideration of a complete merger of training in these specialties leading to a single CCT.
+It is a stated aim of the RCPath and JRCPTB that the next review of the medical microbiology, medical virology and infectious diseases curricula will include full consideration of a full merger of training in these specialties.

 In reviewing the curriculum, opinions will be sought from all relevant RCPath and JRCPTB committees; and for the RCPath, the TAC, the LAC and its members and Registered Trainees.